DHTMLX/docs-suite/docs/grid/configuration.md

 The Grid component provides the [functionality for interacting with the clipboard](grid/usage_clipboard.md), such as copying, cutting, and pasting data from a selected range of cells, as well as integrating with other grids or external applications like Google Spreadsheets.

 To enable the clipboard functionality within a grid, you should use the `Clipboard` module.
 To initialize the module, enable the [`clipboard`](grid/api/grid_clipboard_config.md) property in the Grid configuration.
 The `Clipboard` module requires the [`RangeSelection`](#managing-range-selection-in-grid) module to be enabled.
 For convenient range selection via the UI, it is recommended to use the [`BlockSelection`](#managing-block-selection-in-grid) module with the `mode: "range"` setting.
 It allows users to visually select areas before copying or pasting.

 :::note
-The `blockSelection: { mode: "range" }` property is initialized in the Grid configuration when the `Clipboard` module is enabled.
+The `blockSelection: { mode: "range" }` property is automatically initialized in the Grid configuration when the `Clipboard` module is enabled.
 :::

 ~~~jsx